Home New Search Gallery How-To Books Links Workshops About Contact

 Here's a larger version of it at 70mm.
 Move your mouse over it to see it after correction with Photoshop CS2's lens distortion filter per the table below.

-Distortion at 70mm, before and after correction.
+Distortion on DX at 70mm, before and after correction (mouse-over).

 FALLOFF (Darkened Corners)